SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

             #if any markers found, estmate their pose
             rvecs, tvecs, _ = cv2.aruco.estimatePoseSingleMarkers(marker_corners,
                     self.marker_size, self.camera_projection_matrix, self.camera_distortion)

             #and move the model to suit
             self._move_model(rvecs[0][0], tvecs[0][0])

-Then edit the _move_model method to take two position arguments.
+Delete the _move_model method and replace it with the one below, which takes two position arguments.

 .. code-block:: python

   def _move_model(self, rotation, translation):

         #because the camera won't normally be at the origin,
         #we need to find it and make movement relative to it
         camera=self.vtk_overlay_window.get_foreground_camera()